Camus’ The Myth of Sisyphus: A Close Reading of the Absurd

 The following questions fall into five distinct reading sections.
 They are intended to guide you in examining the myth that provides the foundation for Camus’ essay and then in exploring the connection Camus sees between the story of Sisyphus and the position of man in a seemingly absurd, hostile, and indifferent universe.

 This LaunchPad uses a freely available online version of The Myth of Sisyphus and Other Essays.
 For those who wish to use the print edition (New York: Random House, 1955, 1983), page numbers are supplied.
+A full text audio recording is also available.

 Reading The Myth of Sisyphus